zavvdev/elise-lang/GRAMMAR.md

 }
 ```

-- Separator between each pair and between key and value is required.
+- Separator between each pair is not required.

 - Keys are always strings.